srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   - Thoroughly reviewed
   - Good design
   - Comprehensive unit tests
-- Research code in notebook and python can follow slightly looser standards, e.g.,
+- Research code in notebook and Python can follow slightly looser standards, e.g.,
   - Sprinkled with some TODOs
   - Not perfectly general